spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

 **7.2.3** Cardinality: Optional, one.

-**7.2.4** Data Format: Free form text that can span multiple lines, refers only to the immediately preceding relationship.
+**7.2.4** Data Format: Free form text that may span multiple lines, refers only to the immediately preceding relationship.

 **7.2.5** Tag: `RelationshipComment:`

 In `tag:value` format multiple lines are delimited by `<text> .. </text>`.

-A `RelationshipComment:` must be the line immediately after a “Relationship:”
+A `RelationshipComment:` shall be the line immediately after a “Relationship:”

 Example: